JuliaGraphics/Luxor.jl/docs/src/howto/colors-styles.md

 So far these meshes have contained a single defined area - a single 'patch'.
 It's possible to construct meshes that consist of more than one patch.
-The following example creates a single mesh consisting of 100 smaller patches, which are placed next to each other but don't always define the same colors at identical control points.
+The following example uses [`add_mesh_patch`](@ref) creates a single mesh consisting of 100 smaller patches, which are placed next to each other but don't always define the same colors at identical control points.

 ```@example
 using Luxor, Colors, Random # hide